top of page

 In recent years there have been a number of sudden deaths in New Zealand during exercise involving the use of pre-workout supplements and caffeinated drinks.
 Asthma medications, antihistamines, caffeinated soft drinks, tea, coffee, "No Doze", pre-workout supplements and some headache medications may or do contain various forms of "speed" that may have the heart racing wildly, especially when combined, such as a pre-workout supplement that is washed down with a Red Bull drink.
 Any product that contains caffeine or any other stimulant needs to be ingested with care and in modest amounts, if at all.
 When combined with intense exercise these drugs can induce heart arrhythmia.
 A clue that the drug may be a stimulant equivalent to what is commonly referred to as "speed", is if the name finishes with "ine" on the end, such as caffeine, ephedrine, adrenaline, methamphetamine, nicotine, and many antihistamines.
 If you are not sure of what you are taking, look it up on the internet or leave it out, unless it is absolutely essential medically.
 Talk to your doctor about this if you are uncertain about what to do.

-Guidelines for competing in a competition as an older athlete without inadvertently killing yourself
+Guidelines for competing in a competition without inadvertently killing yourself

-• Ensure you have sufficient recovery between training sessions and between competitions.
-Do not go into an intense training session or competition in a state of exhaustion.
+• Make sure you have plenty of recovery between training sessions and between competitions.
+Don't go into an intense training session or competition in a state of exhaustion.
 Many athletes get into such a state of chronic exhaustion through habitual over-training and too much racing that they may know nothing else.
 If your muscles are weak and tired, the chances are that your heart is tired as well.
-Have 1-2 days of rest between hard training sessions and 2-4 days rest before a hard competition.
-Have 4-5 days of relative rest after a hard competition - ease back into training.
+I've demonstrated this myself, by measuring the pulse and blood pressures of extremely fit athletes over the days immediately following exhausting exercise, such as running a marathon.
+Have 1–2 days of rest between hard training sessions and 2–4 days rest before a hard competition.
+Have 4–5 days of relative rest after a hard competition - ease back into training.

 • Keep warm while waiting for the start and keep moving.
 You may notice that the pros in sports like mountain biking and cyclocross have stationary trainers that they remain on until the very moment that they are called to line up.
 While this may not be practical for you, keep warm and keep moving, even if that means jogging on the spot while waiting for the start.
 Wear extra clothing that you can toss to a supporter at the last moment.
-Some athletes will sometimes wear a rubbish bag or old clothing that can be discarded.
+Some athletes participating in mass events, such as a marathon, will sometimes wear a rubbish bag or old clothing that can be discarded.

-• Ease right off the pace if there is any hint of unusual distress and do not hesitate to stop.
+• Ease right off the pace if there is any hint of unusual distress and don't hesitate to stop.
 Live to fight another day.
 Intense competition hurts at the best of times.
-What we are talking about here are feelings of distress that are out of the ordinary, such as a dramatic loss of pace, spaciness, tunnel-vision, loss of balance, chest and arm pain.
+What we are talking about here are feelings of distress that are out of the ordinary, such as a dramatic loss of pace, feeling spaced-out, delirious, tunnel-vision, loss of balance, chest and arm pain.
 Remind yourself that this is only a game that you are participating in.
 Quit if you have to.
 Live to fight another day.

 • Race your own race - not other's.
-It is very easy to feel pressured to try to keep up with your main rivals.
+It's very easy to feel pressured to try to keep up with your main rivals.
 If they take off at the start like cats on fire, you must make the decision whether to go with them, or to hold back.
-Focus on yourself and not them, focus on how you feel and pace yourself wisely.
-Let them go, if you have to then gradually reel them back in later on
+Focus on yourself and not them; focus on how you feel and pace yourself wisely.
+Let them go, if you have to then gradually reel them back in later

 • Gradually cool down after the competition.
-While you may sprint and collapse over the finish line, get up once you are able and move around for another 20-30 minutes.
+While you may sprint and collapse over the finish line, don't just lie there, or stand around: Keep moving for another 20–30 minutes.
 Keep active to flush the lactate out of the muscles and give the heart a chance to gradually slow down, rather than subject it to an abrupt cessation.
+Rehydrate.
 Then go have a shower.

-If you have a cold or influenza, should you be exercising?
+If you have a cold or influenza, or recently jabbed, should you be exercising?

 • If the infection is above the neck and confined to the nose and throat, then you may exercise.
 But please bear in mind that sore throats usually mean that your body needs a rest, so take a few days off.
 At the very least, keep the intensity toned right down.

-• If the infection includes below your neck, do not do anything other than the mildest of exercise.
-If your body is infected, aching and feverish, you can assume that your heart is equally affected and distressed.
+• If the infection includes below your neck, don't do anything other than the mildest of exercise.
+If your body is infected, aching, and feverish, you can assume that your heart is equally affected and distressed.
 Go home, go to bed.
 Rest!

 Final remarks

 Sudden Cardiac Death during sporting events is rare and mostly unpredictable.
-It can strike anyone ranging from those with Olympian fitness to the Weekend Warrior.
-Most of us know of someone who has died suddenly while exercising - I can think of several cases, including one former NZ running champion who, while recovering from the Flu, died suddenly at the end of an easy lunchtime run.
+It can strike anyone, ranging from those with Olympian fitness to the Weekend Warrior.
+Most of us know of someone who's died suddenly while exercising - I can think of several cases, including one former NZ running champion who, while recovering from the Flu, died suddenly at the end of an easy lunchtime run.
 He was in his early 50's.
+Nowadays, far from being exceedingly rare, these events have become the norm.
 Bear in mind, though, that the most hazardous place to be for a heart attack is in bed and first thing in the morning after getting up and moving about.
-Exercise is safe and it can be made even safer by following these guidelines.
+Exercise is safe, and it can be made even safer by following these guidelines.

 Exercise is good for you and good for your heart.
 Life is for living, and we never quite know when our number is up, so get out there and have a ball - make the most of the time you have but let's be sensible about the way we go about it.